daerlnaxe/Sapp-Pas-Root/README.md

 # Dependencies
 - HashCalc (Hash Calculator)
 - DxLocalTransf for copy core (testing)
-- DxTBoxCore (common windows, some parts still in progress)
+- DxTBoxCore (common wpf windows, some parts still in progress)
 - DxPaths - relative and hardware link makers (modification on algorithms because of previous bugs)
 - Hermes - new system for log (still in progress and testing)